Rivals-Workshop-Community-Projects/rivals_workshop_guide/docs/workshop_guide/quickstart/in_game_testing.md

 ::: note

 This guide assumes your mod is a character.
-Other projects are tested similarly, but are loaded differently and might only reload while in the menu.
+You test other projects similarly, but load them differently and may only be able to reload while in the menu.

 :::